 2. Grinding teeth or clenching your teeth

-Clenching and grinding are common habits especially at night, and you might not even realise you’re doing it.
-If you wake up with jaw soreness, headaches or other signs that you might be clenching or grinding it’s a good idea to see your dentist.
-Continued clenching and grinding can lead to cracked or broken teeth if left untreated.
+Clenching and grinding are common habits, especially at night, and you might not even realise you’re doing it.
+If you wake up with jaw soreness, headaches or other signs that you might be clenching or grinding, it’s a good idea to see your dentist.
+Continued clenching and grinding can lead to pain, cracked or broken teeth if left untreated.

 3. Using your teeth as tools

 Teeth are intended for biting food, not opening bottles, tearing apart packets or any other non-eating related activity.
 Using your teeth for purposes other than what they are intended for can cause damage and affect their appearance.

 For the best results, you’ll need to make sure you’re using the right toothbrush for your needs.
 This means one that’s comfortable to use, has bristles that are not too hard, and make sure you replace it regularly (every 4 -6 months) before it gets too worn.

 We all know smoking is bad for your lungs, but did you know it’s also bad for your teeth?
 Nicotine causes tooth discolouration, and it also increases your chances of developing gum disease due to reduced blood flow in the gums.
 Smoking can also increase your risk of developing oral cancer.